Who Is at Fault in a One Car Accident?

 Drivers of a vehicle owe a duty to drive their car safely to protect passengers from injury.
 In the case of taxis, busses, or other public transportation and common carriers, this duty to keep passengers safe is even higher.
 When these drivers crash their car, especially if they are the only car involved in the crash, it often means they breached their duty to their passengers.
 This is what lets the injured passengers or their surviving family sue the drivers.

 These kinds of accidents may occur with public transportation, friends, or in vehicles used for work.
 No matter how the injury occurred, there is usually insurance that can get the injured passengers the payments they need.
-Often, getting full compensation requires talking to a lawyer, especially to understand what your case is worth.
+Often, getting full compensation requires talking to an Arlington car wreck lawyer, especially to understand what your case is worth.
 Sometimes, it even means taking the insurance company and driver to court.

 Injuries to the Driver in One Car Crashes